Evangelical Lutheran Church in Sierra Leone

 The Evangelical Lutheran Church in Sierra Leone is an Evangelical Lutheran church in Sierra Leone.
 With a membership of around 3,150, it has been a member of the Lutheran World Federation since 1990.
 It is also affiliated with the All Africa Conference of Churches, the Council of Churches in Sierra Leone, the Inter-Religious Council of Sierra Leone and the Lutheran Communion in Central and Eastern Africa.
-Its head is Bishop Thomas J. Barnett.
+Its head is Bishop Moses K. Momoh.